drawwithcode/2019-group-10-1/README.md

 **--> Image/video**

-Photomus(a)ic is a university project developed and realized with p5.js library in Creative Coding class, taught by Michele Mauri and Andrea Benedetti at Politecnico di Milano.
+Photomus(a)ic is a university project developed and realized with p5.js library in the Creative Coding class, taught by Michele Mauri and Andrea Benedetti at Politecnico di Milano.

 ## Introduction